-This framework is designed to be used as a toolbox of checkpoints for culturally diverse groups to find consensus on ethics, or to guide widely differing individuals on a shared path to better understanding and effectively applying their ethical awareness.
+This framework is designed to be used as a toolbox of checkpoints for culturally diverse groups to find consensus on ethics, or to guide widely differing individuals on a shared path to better understanding and a broader ethical awareness.

 A Framework for Universal Principles of Ethics